REDWEB

 constructor(options)

-Loads TLS files, builds an HTTPS server, registers the provided routes, attaches upgrade handling, and starts listening.
+Loads TLS files or reuses a supplied HTTPS server, registers the provided routes, attaches upgrade handling, and starts listening only when Redweb owns the server or listen is explicitly true.

 addRoute(RouteClass)